JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 ## Logical Hierarchy

-Before deciding on how to organize data, it is important to understand the logical hierarchy of Domains, Data Products and Entities.
+Before deciding on how to organize data, it is important to understand the logical hierarchy of Domains, Data Products, Entities, and Partitions.
 A simple hierarchy could look as follows.

 ![Logical Hierarchy](/images/2023-02-19-data-lake-on-oci-object-storage-2/data-lake-on-oci-object-storage-logical-hierarchy.png)